finom/seemple-examples-and-tutorials/events/README.md

 If we need to create a handler for some element included into a sandbox, a little simplified ``"DOM_EVENT::(SELECTOR)"`` syntax is used.

-Let me remind you that a sandbox limits the influence of ``Matreshka`` instance or a custom object to one element in your web application.
+Let me remind you that a sandbox limits the influence of ``Seemple`` instance or a custom object to one element in your web application.
 For example, if there are several widgets on the page and each widget is driven by its class, it’s highly recommended to set a sandbox for each class referring to the root element of the widget which this class has influence on.

 ```js
 this.bindNode('sandbox', '.my-node');